nellfs/nellfs-blog/content/posts/typescript-go-port.md

 - Go scanner:
   https://github.com/microsoft/typescript-go/blob/6c175a0ad35e6bf0eca7dd3b5c622a5ab9e6fd35/internal/scanner/scanner.go#L1829C1-L1868C2

 The structure is very similar.
-This is what a *port* means.
+This is why the team chooses to call it a *port*.

 ---